kaputnikGo/PilferShushJammer/README.md

 **when you include an instance of MediaRecorder in a foreground service.**

 **TODO:**
-- adding voice recognition/hotword SDKs
+- simplify UI with basic/expert info
 - rebuild the active jammer (testing with Oboe)

 - consider user app summary include and print package name of NUHF/ACR if found